Spirit on the Water: Cultural references

 As with the title of the song, the line "Darkness on the face of the deep" is a reference to a passage in the Book of Genesis.

 The line "Can't believe these things would ever fade from your mind" is a verbatim quote from Book 2, Section 4 from Black Sea Letters by the Ancient Roman poet Ovid.

 The line "I'm wild about you, gal / You ought to be a fool about me" is a close paraphrase of a line in Sonny Boy Williamson's "Black Gal Blues".

 Live performances

-Between 2006 and 2018 Dylan performed the song 570 times in concert on the Never Ending Tour.
+Between 2006 and 2018 Dylan performed the song 572 times in concert on the Never Ending Tour.
 This makes it the second most frequently performed song from Modern Times behind "Thunder on the Mountain".
 During live performances, it has become commonplace for audience members to yell "No!" after the lines "You think I'm over the hill / You think I'm past my prime" in the final verse.
-The live debut occurred at Cox Arena in San Diego, California on October 22, 2006 and the last performance (to date) took place at National Music Auditorium in Madrid, Spain on March 28, 2018.
+The live debut occurred at Cox Arena in San Diego, California on October 22, 2006 and the last performance (to date) took place at One Spokane Stadium in Spokane, Washington on August 9, 2024.